 On the Closing Date, Freddie Mac will deposit the Mortgage Loans into the Trust.
-As Seller, Freddie Mac will be a party to the Pooling and Servicing Agreement and will be the only party with whom the Trust will have any rights with respect to the repurchase of any Mortgage Loans or payment of a Loss Indemnification Amount due to Material Breaches of representation and warranties with respect thereto.
+As Seller, Freddie Mac will be a party to the Pooling and Servicing Agreement and will be the only party with whom the Trust will have any rights with respect to the repurchase of any Mortgage Loans or payment of a Loss Indemnification Amount due to Material Breaches with respect to the Mortgage Loans.